jupyter/governance/conduct/code_of_conduct.md

 disagreement personally and easily drift into behavior that ultimately degrades a community.
 This is particularly acute with online communication across language and cultural gaps, where many cues of human behavior are unavailable.
-So, we are outlining here a set of principles and processes to support a healthy community in the face of these challenges.
+We are outlining here a set of principles and processes to support a healthy community in the face of these challenges.

 Fundamentally, we are committed to fostering a productive, harassment-free